 First off, what is sustainable eating?

-Sustainable foods are foods grown with lower environmental impact, both on our planet and the communities that produce them.
-Environmentally friendly foods are::
+Sustainable foods are foods grown with lower environmental impact, both on our planet and in the communities that produce them.
+Environmentally friendly foods are:

 - Local and seasonal.